dkirkby/E4S/inputs.md

 ![LED circuit diagram](img/led-usb-diag.jpg)

 The completed circuit should illuminate the LED.
 If it doesn't, check the polarity of your LED and trace the current path from 3.3V to GND through your breadboard, making sure that it matches the circuit diagram.
+Notice how we connect the power (3.3V) and ground (GND) to opposite sides of the breadboard, instead of using the + and - lines on one side: this is to minimize the chances of accidentally shorting power and ground, which will crash your microcontroller (without doing permanent damage).

 Although this circuit looks similar to your [first circuit](first-prog.md), here we are only connecting to the Pico W power (3.3V) and ground pins.
 This is a convenient way to power a breadboard circuit via your laptop's USB cable.
 Since there are no connections to any GPn or ADCn pins, there is nothing for a python program to do in this circuit, and any program already loaded in your Pico W will have no effect.